npm/cli/docs/content/commands/npm-uninstall.md

 `optionalDependencies`, and `peerDependencies` objects in your `package.json`.

-Futher, if you have an `npm-shrinkwrap.json` or `package-lock.json`, npm will update those files as well.
+Further, if you have an `npm-shrinkwrap.json` or `package-lock.json`, npm will update those files as well.

 `--no-save` will tell npm not to remove the package from your